pivotal/docs-tap/tap-gui/catalog/catalog-operations.hbs.md

 ### <a id='add-or-change'></a> Add or change organization catalog locations

-To add or change organization catalog locations:
+To add or change organization catalog locations, you can use static configuration or you can use `GitLabDiscoveryProcessor` to discover and register catalog entities that match the configured path.

+#### Option 1: Use static configuration

-1. Use static configuration to add or change catalog locations.
+To use static configuration to add or change catalog locations:

-   - Update components by changing the catalog location in either the `app_config` section of `tap-gui-values.yaml` or the custom values file you used when installing.
+1. Update components by changing the catalog location in either the `app_config` section of `tap-gui-values.yaml` or the custom values file you used when installing.
 For example:

      ```yaml